uwucada/a-very-uwu-binxmas/3-yennis-confections/writeup/writeup.md

 you can kinda think about this similarly to the first stack overflow we did in challenge 1, where we forced the app to ignore an auth check, it's not normally meant to do that, but what we have to do here is a little more complex.

-in this case, print_flag requires an argument, we can't just jump there, it'll fail, what we really need is a formal call to the print_flag function that passes the secret key we need to decrypt the flag. if you look at the source, there's a global variable `secret_key` that holds the xor key - we need to pass its address to print_flag.
+in this case, print_flag requires an argument, we can't just jump there, it'll fail, what we really need is a formal call to the print_flag function that passes the secret key we need to decrypt the flag. if you look at the source, there's a global variable `secret_key` that holds the xor key - we need to pass it to print_flag.

 so let's write one.